hoanhua14/mrq/journals/david_hong.md

 * Updated CSS for alert message for unmatched passwords at SignUpForm.js and incorrect email/password at LoginForm.js
 * Added an alert for unfulfilled password requirements when signing up for an account
 * Updated the backgrounds for the login and sign up forms
+* Reviewed MRs
+* Started looking at page transitions when navigating app

 I added a pop up alert message for unfilled passwords and updated it.
 So now the messages for unmatched passwords and unfilled password requirements match.
 I also updated the alert when you enter an incorrect email/password at login so that the CSS matches the overall app's theme.
 I also added backgrounds for the login and sign up forms.
 I got a template for the alert message CSS from a site a cited in the merge request for this ticket, and I was trying to replace the icon in the message with an animated one from another source, but not matter what I did, I couldn't take out the stale icon.
+A lot of today was spent reviewing MRs and helping other members with their MRs too because we ran into some issues today but we resolved them all.
+This is more of a stretch goal thing, but I wanted to add page transition animations when navigating to a new page in our app.
+I think this will make for a more seamless user experience, instead of the pages just navigating to the next too quickly.

 ## June 7, 2023 (W)

 What I accomplished today:
+* Completed portion of readme for auth/users
+* Updated unit test
+* Planned my portion of project presentation

+I completed my portion of the project readme to go over the six endpoints invovled on my end.
+The endpoints included: login, logout, signup, get token, create account, get all accounts, and get account details.
+I just went over what each endpoint did along with their expected inputs and outputs.
+I updated my unit test.
+My unit test is testing to get all accounts, but I only had one account in the mock data, so I made two more and put them in a list.
+The test passed.
+I also planned what I wanted to show and talk about for project presentations to the instructors for the most part.

 ## June 8, 2023 (Tr)